Carmen-Ortiz/first-repo/README.md

 # About Me
-Hello world!
+Hello, world!
 My name is Carmen and I'm currently studying **front end web development**.
 I'm interested in **UX/UI design**, **web design** and **content management**.
-I look forward to learning as much as I can from both my classes and the GitHub community to jumpstart my career in this field.
+I look forward to learning as much as I can from my classes and the GitHub community.

 ## Tools and Technologies

-I used Drupal 7 and 8 extensively as part of a web migration project a few years ago which is what sparked my interest in web design.
+I used Drupal 7 and 8 extensively as part of a web migration project which is what sparked my interest in web design.
 As I progress through my courses I will learn HTML and CSS as well as techniques in the UX process and web development tools.
-Spoiler alert - I'm also learning to use Git.
+Spoiler alert, I'm also learning to use Git.

 ## Skills and Interests